 The baths were decorated with coloured marbles including "cipollino" columns which came from Karistos.

-Other views of the baths showing capitals and columns
+Other views of the baths showing capitals and columns, the greenish one being of "cipollino"

 The image in the background of this page is based on a funerary relief showing Hercules at the National Archaeological Museum of Athens.